 How to find OTC stocks

 The easiest way to find OTC stocks is by using the OTC Stock Screener on the OTCMarkets.com website.
-Select the OTC market, select the country and security type, and you will be presented with OTC stocks.
+Select the OTC market, the country, and the security type, and you will be presented with OTC stocks.

 Are OTC stocks safe?

 OTC stocks can be safe to trade, but it is important to do your research before buying any stock.
-OTC stocks are not traded on major exchanges, it can be difficult to find information about them.
-Additionally, OTC markets generally have a low volume of stock traded, making it difficult to find a buyer for your stock.
+OTC stocks are not traded on major exchanges; it can be difficult to find information about them.
+Additionally, OTC markets generally have a low volume of stock trading, making it difficult to find a buyer for your stock.

 The 5 OTC Markets

 OTC Markets Group categorizes all OTC stocks it lists into five main markets, which helps investors select the quality of OTC stock they wish to invest in.

 - OTCQX market – high-quality companies and strict regulation